Part III of III

 Persephone is also the most powerful figure in Hadestown because she is the original storyteller of the musical; she is the one to bring the story of Orpheus and Eurydice back to earth.
 After Orpheus fails, Persephone returns to earth “With a love song” (“Road to Hell Reprise”) to share, meaning that she has framed Orpheus’ story not just as a tragedy, but a romance.
 She and Eurydice also close the musical with “We Raise our Cups”, with Persephone getting the final words “Goodnight brothers, goodnight”.
 Because Persephone is the one who toasts “To Orpheus and all of us”, she has taken on the poet’s role.
 Here, she praises how optimism and hope can cultivate in harsh landscapes, noting “But the ones who bloom in the bitter snow, we raise our cups to them”, which praises not just optimistic people, but the very struggle to remain optimistic and “bloom”.
 As such, “We Raise our Cups” suggest that by paying respect to Orpheus’ attempt to change the world or this narrative, Persephone becomes a storyteller and shares his optimism.

 Like Orpheus, Persephone and Eurydice can see, “the way the world could be in spite of the way that it is” (“All I’ve Ever Known: In Spite of Herself”), and while they can not change things, they can watch and encourage others to do so by leading this toast.
 This suggests that Orpheus’ failure is beside the point but represents something broader about storytelling and audience.
-Hadestown therefore masterfully poses these questions around climate change and adaptation, and how it balances what Orpheus calls “the world we dream about, and…the one we live in now” using mythology.
+Hadestown therefore masterfully poses these questions around climate change and adaptation, by balances what Orpheus calls “the world we dream about, and…the one we live in now” using mythology.